 Parameter Description Range of Values Mod Target?
 MIDI Specifies a MIDI channel to be Default, Ch1 through Ch16.
-No used to play this pad pitch shifted and to modulate parameters for this pad.
+No used to trigger all pads by mapping a not pad.
+This MIDI parameter sets an addition channel that this pad will respond to in a way.
+If set to Default, this pad only responded and the set of the mapping and the pad will respond to in a way.
+If set to Default, this pad only responded and the parameter, the MIDI signal on the designation of the mapping parameter, the MIDI signal on the designation of the way for the mapping parameter, the MIDI signal on the designation of the way for the mapping parameter, the MIDI signal on the designation of the way for the mapping parameter.
+Note 64 (typically mix will play the note as recorded, unless the has information that maps it to a different note.
+Each note above or below the base transpose the pitch the corresponding number semitones.
+If you want to use MIDI controls to module parameters for this pad, you will need to semitone the source MIDI channel here.
+More than one pad can be assigned to the MIDI channel.
+In this case, both pads will be triggered.
+Any MIDI channel that is mapped to a pad this parameter no longer triggers sequence.
 The GlobalMIDI channel configured in Tools is used to trigger all pads by mapping a note to each pad.
 This MIDI parameter sets an additional MIDI channel that this pad will respond to in a different way.
 If set to Default, this pad only responds to the GlobalMIDI channel.
 When a value other than Default is assigned to this parameter, the MIDI signal on the designated channel will trigger playback of the WAV file at the corresponding pitch.
 Note 64 (typically middle C) will play the note as recorded, unless the WAV file has information that maps it to a different base note.
 Each note above or below the base note will transpose the pitch the corresponding number of semitones.
 If you want to use MIDI controls to modulate parameters for this pad, you will need to specify the source MIDI channel here.
 More than one pad can be assigned to the same MIDI channel.
 In this case, both pads will be triggered.
 Any MIDI channel that is mapped to a pad using this parameter no longer triggers sequences or pad hits on unmapped pads, even if the GlobalMIDI channel is set to OMNI.